Soostone/katip/katip/README.md

   mechanisms (`System.Log.Filter`), whereas Katip focuses more on convention (`Verbosity` specifies how much key/value data gets through, `Severity` specifies if the log gets through at all).
+* Katip has a bit of a smaller API footprint than logger.

 ## Contributors